The ultimate first-time home buyer’s guide

 The amount you offer for the home depends on many factors: the asking price, the local market, how long it’s been up for sale, and more.
 Plus, you want to get a good deal.

-If it’s a buyer’s market (lots of homes available, not so many buyers) you might be able to get away with an offer well below the asking price.
-Of course, if it’s too low, the sellers will simply reject it.
+If it’s a buyer’s market (lots of homes available, not so many buyers) you might be able to get away with an offer well below the asking price (though the sellers can always decline).

-In a seller’s market (few homes available, many buyers) on the other hand, you may have to offer more than the asking price to stay competitive.
+In a seller’s market (few homes available with many home shoppers competing) on the other hand, you may have to offer more than the asking price to stay competitive.
 When multiple buyers are interested in one home, it may lead to a bidding war.
-Taking part in a bidding war may be inadvisable, as you may need to spend more than you planned to if you want to win it.
+You might wish to pass if a bidding war is involved; victory could require expanding your budget beyond what’s comfortable.

 Your realtor knows about bidding wars and the local market and can help you decide what the right offer is.
 They’ll also help you put together the other elements of the offer—it’s more than just a dollar amount.